-The entrance fee was 100 rupees and not a single tourist was at the site when we arrived in mid morning.
+The entrance fee was 100 rupees and not a single tourist was at the site when we arrived in mid-morning.
 Essentially Bada Bagh is a cemetery.
 Years ago the founder of Jaisalmer commissioned a dam to create a water tank to be built at the site, which meant it was the only green area in the region at times during the year.
 It is also the reason why there is a lake next to Bada Bagh, seemingly in the middle of a huge desert.
 This is how it earnt the name Bada Bagh or ‘Big Garden’.
 The Maharajah had a cenotaph built for his father atop the hill and many more cenotaphs more followed after for important figures.
 A cenotaph is a small temple or tribute statue for a deceased relative.
 This was one of the most unique things to do in Jaisalmer.

 Explore Bada Bagh was incredibly peaceful and a great place to sit and think about life, death, India, how hot it was, and how lucky I am.

 #4 Gadi Sagar Lake

 We woke up before sunrise hoping for some color and nice vibes around the Gadi Sagar Lake, but we were also up early to escape the relentless Jaisalmer sun.
 Alas, there was not much of sunrise but we watched old men relaxing by the lakeside, played with stray dogs and then watched the giant catfish of the lake get some chapati from the locals.

 Temples sit out in the water, almost as if they were floating and the sound of traffic from the city is too far to break the serenity.
 Visiting Gadi Sagar Lake would be rated as one of the best things to do in Jaisalmer for sunrise in my opinion.
 Hanging out on the walls of the fort for sunrise could be epic also.